jupyter-book/thebe/docs/index.rst

    ax.set(title="Wow, an interactive plot!")
    </pre>

 It is static for now.
-You can activate Thebelab by pressing the button below.
+You can activate Thebe by pressing the button below.
 This will ask `mybinder.org <https://mybinder.org>`_ for a Python kernel, and turn the code cell into an interactive one with outputs!